-In a recently released white paper by Bob Ferrari, Vice President and Managing Director of The Ferrari Consulting and Research Group, Ferrari covers the accelerated morphing of the supply chain by ongoing rapid business changes occurring across multi-industry business and supply chain environments.
+In a recently released by Bob Ferrari, Vice President and Managing Director of The Ferrari Consulting and Research Group, Ferrari covers the accelerated morphing of the supply chain by ongoing rapid business changes occurring across multi-industry business and supply chain environments.
 He also addresses changes occurring in the information technology (IT), business application, and supply chain management applications technology market.

 What we have noticed here at Vanguard Software, is that the supply chain planning process has undergone an extremely positive change in the past decade, supported by both technological advancements and process maturation.
 Before globalization, supply chain planning was an internally focused, linear-based perspective, revolving around a singular supply chain model.
 The impact of e-commerce has shifted the focus to Sales and Operations Planning (S&OP) processes, spanning into weeks of advanced analysis with higher accuracy and dependability.
 E-commerce giants, such as Amazon, have also emerged and stretched vendors’ supply chains, placing them under new stresses like never before.